Site founded September 1, 2000, passing 300,000 page views in January 2005

 And now I jump the country.

-My shop will be open during June from 7 a.m. til 8 p.m. for blood, unless sooner sold in a lump, There are very many useful things here; tinware, kitchen furniture, crockery, cooking utensils, glassware, notions of all sorts, trunks, valises, traveling bags, shoes, hats, undershirts and drawers, pants, coats, sox, baskets, lap-robes, some dry-goods and a thousand thousand other things, all useful and of everyday use. they will not be given away at any price, but all will be sold cheap — much cheaper than usual, and below prices anywhere; they were all bought cheap for cash in advance.
+My shop will be open during June from 7 a.m. til 8 p.m. for blood, unless sooner sold in a lump, There are very many useful things here; tinware, kitchen furniture, crockery, cooking utensils, glassware, notions of all sorts, trunks, valises, traveling bags, shoes, hats, undershirts and drawers, pants, coats, sox, baskets, lap-robes, some dry-goods and a thousand thousand other things, all useful and of everyday use.
+They will not be given away at any price, but all will be sold cheap — much cheaper than usual, and below prices anywhere; they were all bought cheap for cash in advance.

 — Mortimer Cook, Sedro-Woolley